WHall14/CShell/README.md

 # CShell
-Implementing a simple shell in C
+Implementing a simple shell in C designed to run on a linux based system

 Commands: